LumiFae/Friday/README.md

 - `/delete` - Delete a ticket
 - `/removeuser` - Remove a user from a ticket

+## Locales

+As of writing, there is only English support, but if you wanted to add your own, copy the `en.json` from `locales` and paste it as a copy, rename it to the locale code of what language you are editing for and then change the translations yourself.
+You will then have to change the language type in `src/schema.ts` to include your language code.
+After you deploy, or make a pull request, the bot should get access to your newly added language whenever it merges/gets deployed.

 ## Privacy Concerns

 Friday stores no personal information about you.
 All information stored for Friday is stored safely and none of the contents will be given to a third party, unless there is a legal order.